istex/istex-nerd/Readme.md

 ## Build and run

 You need first to install and start the (N)ERD service, see the [documentation](http://nerd.readthedocs.io).
+It is assumed that the server will run on the address `http://localhost:8090`.
+You can change the server address by editing the file `main.js`.

-When this is done, install the present module:
+When the server is up and running, install the present module:

 > npm install